WellthCare

 • 72 hours for urgent care claims

-If you do not receive this notice within those windows, you may still appeal, but it’s safest to assume the denial date starts upon the insurer’s decision.
+If you don't receive this notice within those windows, you can still appeal.
+But assume the denial date starts from the insurer's decision.

 Step 2: Your First-Level Appeal (Internal Appeal)

-You must file your first appeal within 180 days (approximately 6 months) from the date you receive the denial.
-This is your opportunity to submit additional medical records, letters from your doctor, or any other evidence.
-Do not wait until the last minute-gathering documentation takes time.
+You need to file your first appeal within 180 days (about 6 months) from the date you receive the denial.
+This is your chance to submit additional medical records, letters from your doctor, or any other evidence.
+Don't wait until the last minute—gathering documentation takes time.

 The insurance company then has: